Makrine/autoLoginNS/README.md

 # autoLoginNS
-automatically log into your NS nations
+automatically log into your NS nations to avoid CTE.

+# How to use

+## Windows